 What are examples of "leveraged private or other public funding"?

 Funds expended for the PS&E development, in-kind work being performed using tribal staff time funded by other resources, staff time contributed to the project by other governments, donated meeting space for project activities, and leveraged funds from TTP Shares or another source are all examples of leveraged funding.
 No match is required for this grant.
+For more information about cost sharing please reference 2 CFR 200.306.

 What is considered "data" for the purposes of a TTPSF application?

-The TTPSF application should include the best available incident data that accurately describes the transportation safety problems which will be addressed by the project.
+A TTPSF application should include the best available incident data that accurately describes the transportation safety problems which will be addressed by the project.
 Although a listing of each crash in the data set may be provided as an appendix, the project narrative should summarize any crash history that is relevant to the project.
 Ideally the crash data summary will describe:

 - Quantity of crashes